 - Dashboard warning lights: If your oil pressure indicator warning light comes on, it could indicate that the oil sump is malfunctioning.

-- Overheating: A faulty or failing oil sump causes problems with your engine’s cooling system, causing frequent overheating.
+- Overheating: A damaged or failing engine oil sump reduces oil in your engine, causing extra friction, which can lead to overheating.
 Your temperature gauge may creep into the red, and you may notice a burning smell or even see smoke coming from your engine when you’re on the road.

 - Low oil levels: This will depend on whether you regularly check your oil levels with a dipstick, but if you do notice a significant drop in oil without any apparent leaks or oil consumption, it could be a sign of an oil sump problem.